darkrelics/eidolon-engine/documentation/deployment.md

 - No manual cache clearing required

 The invalidation only runs if a CloudFront distribution ID is available.

+### Parameters and Secrets

+- Application code may read SSM Parameter Store at runtime for configuration/secrets.
+- CloudFormation/CDK templates do not set secret values; populate them post-deployment.
+- In this environment, using clear-text parameters for non-sensitive values is acceptable.

+### CodeBuild Project Names

+- CodeBuild projects use static names (e.g., `eidolon-portal-build`, `eidolon-lambda-build`).
+- Names are not dynamically generated per environment.

 ### Manual Portal Deployment